abumatran/pat/README.md

 The PAT tool is useful for producing ranked (paradigm, lemma) pairs of candidates for an input list of OOVs and an existing Apertium dix.
 The tool can not suggest new paradigms, just associations of OOVs to already existing paradigms.

-There are three main steps necessary to produce the ranking output:
+There are three main steps necessary to produce the ranked output:

 1. producing a frequency list of tokens from a corpus / Wikipedia dump
 2. generating candidates of (paradigm, lemma) pairs from a list of OOVs